bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 solution is to use phase shift to compute how long the light took to get back to the camera.

-Even though flight cameras can work at higher frame rates than many consumer grade cameras, they do not have great resolution.
+Even though time of flight cameras can work at higher frame rates than many consumer grade cameras, they do not have great resolution.

 # Infrared cameras

 These are also called thermographic cameras.
-They filter out higher frequencies (such as frequencies in the visible spectrum) in order to measure how hot surfaces are and useful to detect animals, perform heat-loss detection, and analyze heat dissipation.
+They filter out higher frequencies (such as frequencies in the visible spectrum) in order to measure how hot surfaces are.
+These cameras are useful to detect animals, perform heat-loss detection, and analyze heat dissipation.

 # Color